 1. Providing For Malnourished Children

-Eight-one children in this small poverty-stricken community receive our direct help, all have been assessed as malnourished or severely malnourished.
-Their families are among the poorest of the poor, most etching out a basic living by scavenging for metal and plastic on the nearby rubbish dump.
+Around 100 children in this small poverty-stricken community receive our direct help, all have been assessed as malnourished or severely malnourished.
+Their families are among the poorest of the poor, most etching out a basic living by scavenging for metal and plastic on a nearby rubbish dump.

-Our provision includes a healthy daily meal in a nearby Primary School as well as basics such as clothing and footwear.
+Our provision includes a healthy daily meal in their School as well as occasional basics such as clothing and footwear.
 Families and children eagerly accept the offer and gain an education in the process.
 The project is warmly delivered by The Franciscan Sisters of the Poor.

 2. Helping Street Children